 Background

 Beta-diversity gives a measure of similarity between different microbial profiles described by the Operational Taxonomic Units (OTUs) table.
 The most common approaches to calculate similarity of microbial profiles are the Bray-Curtis dissimilarity index and the weighted and unweighted UniFrac distances [1,2].
 While Bray-Curtis only considers the shared composition across samples, UniFrac takes into consideration the phylogenetic distance between OTUs.
 Weighted UniFrac also considers the abundance of each OTU.
 Because unweighted and weighted UniFrac are sensitive to rare and dominant OTUs, respectively, a balanced version, called generalized UniFrac, was proposed more recently [3] and is used in Rhea.
 Visualization of the multidimensional distance matrix in a space of two dimensions is performed by Multi-Dimensional Scaling, or its more robust and unconstrained non-metric version (NMDS) [4].
 A permutational multivariate analysis of variance using distance matrices (vegan::adonis) is performed in each case to determine if the separation of groups is significant, as a whole and in pairs [5].
 In addition, a dendrogram of all the samples calculated by hierarchical clustering using the Ward’s minimum variance method is proposed in order to obtain an alternative view of individual sample positions [6].

+Besides grouping the samples according to given categories it is also possible to perform a de-novo clustering (De-novo-Clustering.R).
+Clusters are constructed by assigning the samples to the nearest medoid to minimize dissimilarities between observations [7].
+An appropriate number of k-clusters can be determined by Calinski-Harabasz (CH) Index.

 References